torvalds/linux/Documentation/admin-guide/devices.rst

 .. _admin_devices:

-Linux allocated devices (4.x+ version)
+GNU/Linux allocated devices (4.x+ version)
 ======================================

-This list is the Linux Device List, the official registry of allocated device numbers and ``/dev`` directory nodes for the Linux operating system.
+This list is the GNU/Linux Device List, the official registry of allocated device numbers and ``/dev`` directory nodes for the GNU/Linux operating system.

 The version of this document at lanana.org is no longer maintained.
-This version in the mainline Linux kernel is the master document.
+This version in the mainline GNU/Linux kernel is the master document.
 Updates shall be sent as patches to the kernel maintainers (see the :ref:`Documentation/process/submitting-patches.rst <submittingpatches>` document).
 Specifically explore the sections titled "CHAR and MISC DRIVERS", and